sawanch/Movie-Trailer-Website/README.md

 ## What it is and does

-A Python program that produces the HTML for a movie website that displays a number of movies.
-Click on a movie poster to play its trailer.
+A Python program that produces the HTML for a movie trailer website that displays a number of movie posters.
+User can click on a movie poster to play its trailer.

 ## How to Run Project